 There are two sides to every option, so here are the negatives if you choose to fly:

-6 Expert Tips for Flying to Geneva
+Top Tips for Flying to Geneva

 - Exchange rates are more favourable at foreign cash points; avoid the ‘Bureau de Change.’

 - Put your ski boots in hold luggage and avoid a charge for your boot-bag if you aren’t allowed two bags on your airline.

 - Wear your ski jacket and snowboard boots to cut your hold luggage weight (although this obviously doesn’t work if you ski!)

-For families and larger groups, it’s usually more economical to drive to Morzine—and you’ve got your car handy for all sorts of things you don’t even think about until they come up.
+For families and larger groups, it’s usually more economical to drive to Morzine, and you’ve got your car handy for all sorts of things you don’t even think about until they come up.
 Of course, the time factor can be significant, so if you’re on a short jaunt, it doesn’t make as much sense.

 On the other hand, flying is great if it’s just you and a mate, with a view to leave in the morning and hit the slopes by midday.
 Of course, peak week flights can be extortionately expensive, so timing is important.